Relintai/pandemonium_engine_docs/usage/navigation/navigation_using_navigationmeshes.md

 and the NavigationMesh bake settings that appear in the editor inspector.

 NavigationMesh baking is the process of creating a simplified mesh used for pathfinding out of (complex) 3D level geometry.
-For this process Godot parses scene geometry and hands the raw mesh or collision data to the third-party ReCast library for processing and creation of the final navigationmesh.
+For this process Pandemonium parses scene geometry and hands the raw mesh or collision data to the third-party ReCast library for processing and creation of the final navigationmesh.

 The resulting NavigationMesh is an approximation of the source geometry surfaces